 You'll find plenty of other off-label uses, and you might even think up your own.
 Just remember that dryer sheets aren't appropriate for every use -- such as removing loose fur from your pet cat or dog, for instance.
 It might make sense, since the same method is sometimes used for removing lint, but doing this to your pet is bound to leave behind some chemicals, which it could easily get in its mouth and poison it.

-Learn even more about the science behind dryer sheets and softening fabric by following the links on the next page.
+Learn even more about the science behind dryer sheets and softening fabric by following the links below.